BraftonSupport/Shopify-Private-Importer/README.md

 1. Log-in to tech server as ec2-user.
 2. Navigate to /var/www/html/tech/shopify/clients
 3. Add a new directory for client in the /clients folder.
 4. Create 2 new files or copy files from an existing client folder.
 The files should be importer.php and shop-data.JSON.
 Importer.php will generally be identical across all clients unless it has been decided to override the MasterImporter class.
 Shop-data.JSON will contain a standard JSON object with all of the client's pertinent Shopify and Brafton credentials/options.
 Create a new directory called 'specs' and place the json file inside his directory.
 Please refer to the example folder found here in the master branch root.
-Here is what the final directory structure should look like:
+Here is what the final directory structure should look like:<br />
 &nbsp;&nbsp;\{client-name} <br />
 &nbsp;&nbsp;&nbsp;importer.php <br />
 &nbsp;&nbsp;&nbsp;\specs <br />